Swiftaff/editaur/README.md

 -   [x] display a sidepanel with files and folders from current directory
 -   [x] open or save text files
 -   [x] display files and directories in nested listing
+-   [x] identify file is dirty with a dot in the tab, using basic string hash comparison

 ## Things editaur needs to do to get to "table-stakes" for a basic text editor:

+-   [ ] tab showing current filename
 -   [ ] if a cursor update takes cursor offscreen, as in hitting return at end of page - scroll to cursor
 -   [ ] shift-tabbing while a single or multiline select is active, will outdent the line by removing up to 4 spaces from the start of the line(s)
 -   [ ] Undo once